Part 1: Tool Options

 The Remaining Breakthroughs

 The relevant methodologies still had to wait for improvements in computer technology and software engineering to become fully operational.
 Government laboratories, the military, research institutes, and others with early access to computing power and understanding of the mathematics involved have been selectively applying the techniques for years.
-However, only recently have suppliers attempted to create commercial products for PPM.
+However, only recently have suppliers attempted to create commercial products with the necessary capabilities for project portfolio optimization.

 For the purpose of evaluating tools, it is helpful to understand the typical lifecycle of a successful tool, as available tools will range from "bleeding edge" to nearly obsolete.
 Francois Retief provides a helpful characterization, from which the following is derived:

 To compete successfully within the established PPM market, a new tool needs to provide some significant new idea or capability.
-When first released, the tool will have basic capability and a few defects.
+When first released, the tool will have a basic capability and a few defects.
 If the tool is initially successful, the supplier will gradually add capabilities requested by users.
-But, not all users will want or need the additional features.
-Also, the new features will complicate the product and likely produce additional defects.
+But not all users will want or need the additional features.
+The new features will complicate the product and make it harder to use.
+Also, adding features will likely produce additional defects.
 As the design becomes more feature-laden, it will become more complex, contain more defects, and become increasingly difficult to modify in any significant way.
-Eventually, the feature-rich product will stop selling because it can't be made to incorporate the next new idea.
+Eventually, the feature-rich product will stop selling because it is too complicated and can't be made to incorporate the next new idea.

-Try to ascertain where the tool is within its lifecycle, and be wary of mature, feature-rich tools laden with capabilities that are not very important to you.
+Try to ascertain where a tool that captures your interest is within its lifecycle, and be wary of mature, feature-rich-tools laden with capabilities that are not very important to you.

-Tool providers are eager to pitch their products.
+Tool providers are eager to pitch their products and most offer free demos.
 Be prepared to be impressed.
 Modern PPM tools are graphically rich, with bubble diagrams, portfolio mappings, tornado diagrams, ranking curves, organ pipe charts, and other colorful plots.
 But, don't be persuaded solely by pretty colors and sexy displays.
 You will need to do your homework to decide whether there is sufficient content behind the attractive cover.

 Be skeptical.
 Many companies describe themselves as the "leading provider" of PPM software.
 As one vendor told me, "We would never tell a prospective customer that someone else has a better tool for their application."

-Importantly, it is often difficult to determine from websites and marketing materials (and even proposals submitted in response to RFP's) what capabilities the tool has for portfolio optimization.
+Importantly, it is often difficult to determine from websites and marketing materials (and even proposals submitted in response to RFP's) what capabilities the tool has to support project selection.
 Despite what is claimed in marketing materials, many packages advertised as supporting portfolio management actually have little or no functionality for identifying value-maximizing project portfolios.

 The Bottom Line

+There is no easy answer.
 There is no one PPM tool that is best for every organization.
 Available tools differ greatly in what they do and how well they do it.
 No single tool does everything really well.
-Also, and most importantly, the right tool depends on you — the nature of your business, your needs, the kinds of projects you conduct, the maturity of your existing processes and associated tools, your culture and politics, and the degree of rigor that you want and can realistically bring to your decision-making processes.
+Also, and most importantly, the right tool depends on you — how much you are willing to spend, the nature of your business, your needs, the kinds of projects you conduct, the maturity of your existing processes and associated tools, your culture and politics, and the degree of rigor that you want and can realistically bring to your decision-making processes.
+I can't tell you which single tool will work best (or even work at all) for your situation.
+However, the path to finding that tool is here.

 In truth, you don't need an expensive, feature-laden piece of software to implement a model that uses best-practice methods for valuing and prioritizing projects (you can do it with Excel).
 What you do need is a tool that can evaluate project proposals based on estimating the value to the business of the outcomes that would be produced by the decision to conduct those projects.
 I teach courses on how to do this.
 You can read about the applicable methods, starting here.